xhunn/Facial-Identification-Project/README.md

 -- Unfinished --

 This project was made for school, hoping that the security using camera may be enhanced.
-Of course, this was also created with the purpose of learning and pushing my limits :)
+Of course, this was mainly created with the purpose of learning and pushing my limits :)